coder/semhub/README.md

 - `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare [account ID](https://developers.cloudflare.com/fundamentals/setup/find-account-and-zone-ids/). (may not be 100% necessary)
 - `CLOUDFLARE_API_TOKEN`: Cloudflare API token to deploy Cloudflare workers and manage DNS.
-- `SUPABASE_ACCESS_TOKEN`: We use Supabase as our database, you can generate this from the Supabase dashboard, under `Dashboard > Account > Access tokens > Generate new token`.
-- `SUPABASE_ORG_ID`: Needed as part of IaC to create the Supabase project.
-You can find it in the URL of the Supabase dashboard when selecting your organization, i.e. `https://supabase.com/dashboard/org/{SUPABASE_ORG_ID}/general`

 We currently also use AWS to deploy the frontend, but this is temporary and will be replaced by Cloudflare in the future.